EVERYTHING YOU NEED TO KNOW ABOUT THE 3 STAGES OF LABOR

 You may even be experiencing the pressure of your baby’s head on your cervix.

 If your water has not broken yet it is likely to do so at any moment.
-Even if it doesn’t your doctor or midwife will likely break it for you if it doesn’t happen by itself.
+Even if it doesn’t break on its own your doctor or midwife will likely break it for you if it doesn’t happen by itself.

 This stage of labor is the hardest but the most rewarding as you will soon be meeting your baby.